Beroda-hub/beroda/README.md

 # beroda
 Breaking things.
 Fixing things.
 Writing down what I learned, one mistake at a time.

-This isn’t a résumé.
-It’s a living log of things I’ve broken, fixed, misunderstood, optimized, and learned the hard way.
+It’s a living document of things I’ve broken, fixed, misunderstood, optimized, and learned the hard way.
 I’m a cybersecurity student, but a lot of what I’ve learned hasn’t come from lectures — it’s come from troubleshooting at weird hours, staring at logs, and realizing the problem wasn’t what I thought it was.

 I’m building this repo as something I’ll keep adding to over the years and something i can look back on and remember.